For Undergraduate Students

 The Pembroke Center for Teaching and Research on Women annually awards the Marie J. Langlois Dissertation Prize for an outstanding dissertation in the area of feminist studies.
 Marie J. Langlois became a trustee emerita of the Corporation in 2007 having previously served as trustee and vice chancellor of the University since 1998.
 She served as a member of the Board of Fellows from 1992 to 1998, as a member of the Board of Trustees from 1980 to 1985, and as a trustee and treasurer of the University from 1988 to 1992.
 She received a bachelor of arts degree from Brown in 1964 and a master of business administration degree from Harvard University in 1967.
 Ms. Langlois recently retired as managing director of Washington Trust Investors, a division of Washington Trust Company.
 She currently serves on the boards of directors of the Rhode Island Foundation, Lifespan, Salve Regina University, Rhode Island Philharmonic and Music School, and Rhode Island Public Radio.

 Each year the Pembroke Center awards this prize for a dissertation in areas related to gender studies or feminist analysis.
-If you wish to nominate a dissertation, please send to Box 1958 by 4:00 pm on the current nomination deadline date (April 20, 2018):
+If you wish to nominate a dissertation, please email the following to [email protected] by 1:00 pm on the current nomination date:

 - A nominating letter including a brief description of the dissertation